axelseis/aXplain/README.md

-# aXplain: A React+Redux like library in plain ES6
+# aXplain: React+Redux in Vanilla JS

 aXplain is experimental, please use carefully :)